 http://paletton.com/ Endless hours of fun!
 Intended for web design, but good anyway.

-A Fiber Artist's Guide to Color by Laura Bryant Although, I didn't buy the DVD,
+A Fiber Artist's Guide to Color by Laura Bryant I highly recommend this DVD,

-the 2-minute promo for it will give you some clues!
+and the 2-minute promo for it is interesting itself.

 Joen Wolfrom teaches color interaction in quilting, but gives really good info.